redis/redis-doc/commands/eval.md

-As already stated calls to `redis.call()` resulting into a Redis command error will stop the execution of the script and will return that error back, in a way that makes it obvious the error was generated by a script:
+As already stated calls to `redis.call()` resulting into a Redis command error will stop the execution of the script and will return that error back, in a way that makes it obvious that the error was generated by a script:

     > del foo
     (integer) 1